WildernessLabs/Meadow.Core/Readme.md

 3. [Meadow.Contracts](https://github.com/WildernessLabs/Meadow.Contracts) contains the interfaces used by the entire Meadow stack.
 4. [MQTTnet](https://github.com/WildernessLabs/MQTTnet) is a high performance .NET library for MQTT based communication.

+### Samples

-Additionally, you might want to check out our [Meadow.Core.Samples](https://github.com/WildernessLabs/Meadow.Core.Samples) repo that has all our sample projects that cover every feature Meadow has to offer with no extra peripherals required.
+Additionally, you might want to check out our repos with tons of samples with different levels of complexity and hardware requirements:
+1. [Meadow.Core.Samples](https://github.com/WildernessLabs/Meadow.Core.Samples) has all our sample projects that cover every feature Meadow has to offer with no extra peripherals required.
+1. [Meadow.Project.Samples](https://github.com/WildernessLabs/Meadow.Project.Samples) has en extensive collection of Meadow Projects using [Meadow.Foundation](https://github.com/WildernessLabs/Meadow.Foundation), our peripheral driver and hardware control libraries to make .NET IoT development plug-and-play.
+1. [Meadow.ProjectLab.Samples](https://github.com/WildernessLabs/Meadow.ProjectLab.Samples) contains project samples for the breadboardless rapid prototyping board [Project Lab](https://github.com/WildernessLabs/Meadow.ProjectLab).

 ## Unified GPIO Architecture